Skip to main content

 Their top shell is usually a dark color, to aid in camouflage from above, while the bottom half is more of a bright yellow or orange color.
 They also have several bright blue eyes that can be seen from a short distance, while their shell is cracked open.
 As you approach closer, they will close these and the string of little blue dots will disappear.

-To note, if a Bay Scallop feels threatened, it can propel itself backward away from the incoming threat.
-By rapidly clapping its shells together, it can jet water out and propel itself in reverse, away from potential danger.
-This surprising burst of movement often allows the scallop to escape from hungry fish (or scallopers).
+As mentioned, if a Bay Scallop feels threatened, it can propel itself backward away from the incoming threat.
+By rapidly clapping its shells together, it will jet water out and propel itself in reverse, away from potential danger.
+This surprising burst of movement often allows the scallop to escape from hungry fish (or in this case, scallopers).

-a picture of four people holding bags full of scallops2023 Florida Scalloping Regulations
+a picture of four people holding bags full of scallops2024 Florida Scalloping Regulations

 Due to Bay Scallop populations in each individual area as found by the FWC’s population surveys, there are a few regulations that you must be aware of.
 Also, commercial harvesting of Bay Scallops is not currently allowed, only recreational harvesters are permitted.